- Companies that have a geographical department in Denmark and have the finances and facilities to run the project.

 - Universities that are officially approved to conduct PhD programs, as well as be able to attach a supervisor to the project.

-The fund invests in projects that fall into one of three themes:
+Innovation Fund Denmark supports Industrial Postdoc projects that fall within one of these three themes:

 The company receives up to DKK 22,000 per month in subsidy for salary and DKK 2,500 per. month in travel allowance.